leontsu/hilo/README.md

 4. **Clear Overlays**: Use the "Clear" button to remove all simplifications

 ### YouTube
-1. **Visit YouTube**: Navigate to any YouTube video
+1. **Visit YouTube**: Navigate to any YouTube video with captions
-2. **Enable EASY Mode**: Click the "EASY" button that appears on the video
+2. **Enable Hilo**: Click the toggle button that appears on the video player
-3. **Simplified Captions**: Captions will be automatically simplified and displayed at the bottom
+3. **Native Caption Integration**: Hilo directly replaces YouTube's captions with simplified versions
+4. **Smart Caching**: Previously simplified captions are cached for instant display

 ### Settings
 - **Access Settings**: Click the Hilo icon in Chrome's toolbar
 - **Choose Level**: Select your CEFR level (A1-C1)
-- **Set Language**: Choose English or Japanese output
-- **Advanced Options**: Click "Advanced Settings" for detailed configuration
+- **Toggle Extension**: Enable or disable Hilo functionality
+- **View Statistics**: See how many texts you've simplified (tracked in popup)

 ## ⚙️ Configuration